Examples of supply shifters

 1. Costs of Production

-The costs involved in the production or the price of inputs—also known as the price of factors of productions—such as raw materials, labor, and energy are prime examples of demand shifters.
-Specifically, these costs affect the capability of a seller to produce goods or provide services.
-Note that an increase in production costs may cause the supply curve to shift left.
-This is because such increase may reduce production output and thus, reducing supply.
+The costs involved in the production or the price of inputs or the cost of the factors of production represent one of prime examples of supply shifters.
+Specific examples of these production inputs are raw materials, labor, and energy.
+The costs of each affect the capabilities of a producer to produce goods or provide services.
+An increase in production costs may cause the supply curve to shift left because it can reduce production output or increase end-user prices.

 2. Expectations of the Seller